jkulawik/blog/_drafts/discord-alternative.md

 and other things related to corporate administration.
 They're typically designed to manage projects, which can be subtly detrimental to hosting a community.
 These apps are usually very robust, but lack in customization.

-Since they're meant for companies, they tend to come with a big price tag and have no option of registering outside a self-hosted instance.
+Since they're meant for companies, they often come with a big price tag and require you to self-host.

-All of those reasons place the business-oriented apps as unlikely to be good Discord alternatives.
+While I do want self-hosting, these apps are meant to be handled by professional admins, which means most of them will be too hard to install and operate for a regular user.

-There's also surprisingly many of these, so I wasn't able to analyze them in as much depth as the other ones.
+All of those reasons place the business-oriented apps as unlikely to be good Discord alternatives, but I included them for the sake of coverage.

 ### Mattermost